 This checklist is not intended to be used directly by the customer, but is provided for reference.
-It is intended to be used only as an aid; you must be certain to read this entire manual, especially "Configuration Best Practices" on page 47 and Chapter 15, "Troubleshooting" on page 375, before attempting to complete these procedures.
+It is intended to be used only as an aid; you must be certain to read this entire manual, especially "Configuration Best Practices" on page 49 and Chapter 15, "Troubleshooting" on page 381, before attempting to complete these procedures.

 - [] Understand the application use, storage configuration, and I/O patterns at the site.
-(Not all applications benefit from CXFS; see "Comparison of XFS and CXFS" on page 3.) - [] Connect the SAN hardware.
+(Not all applications benefit from CXFS; see "Comparison of XFS $^{\otimes}$ and CXFS" on page 3.) - [] Connect the SAN hardware.
 See the RAID documents. - [] Is there a private network?
 This is a requirement. - [] Is system reset configured for all potential metadata servers, as recommended by SGI?
 Is system reset or I/O fencing configured for all client-only nodes?
 This is required to ensure data integrity for all nodes.
-See "Protect Data Integrity on All Nodes" on page 56. - [] Are there an odd number of server-capable administration nodes with CXFS services running?
+See "Protect Data Integrity on All Nodes" on page 58. - [] Are there an odd number of server-capable administration nodes with CXFS services running?
 Is there a client-only tiebreaker node?
-See "Use an Odd Number of Server-Capable Administration Nodes" on page 53 and "Use a Client-Only Tiebreaker" on page 55. - [] Read this book, README files and release notes provided with the release, and the CXFS 6 Client-Only Guide for SGI InfiniteStorage. - [] Verify that the network is usable. - [] Install the CXFS software.
-See the SGI InfiniteStorage Software Platform release notes, Chapter 7, "Server-Capable Administration Node Installation" on page 123, and the CXFS 6 Client-Only Guide for SGI InfiniteStorage.
+See "Use an Odd Number of Server-Capable Administration Nodes" on page 55 and "Use a Client-Only Tiebreaker" on page 57. - [] Read this book, the release notes, and the CXFS 6 Client-Only Guide for SGI InfiniteStorage. - [] Verify that the network is usable. - [] Install the CXFS software.
+See the SGI InfiniteStorage Software Platform release notes, Chapter 7, "Server-Capable Administration Node Installation" on page 125, and the CXFS 6 Client-Only Guide for SGI InfiniteStorage.

 [] Modify the configuration files and perform other tasks as needed.
-See Chapter 8, "Postinstallation Steps" on page 129. [] Completely configure and run a small cluster (such as 3 nodes).
-See Chapter 9, "Initial Setup of the Cluster" on page 139. [] Look for errors in the daemon log files in the /var/cluster/ha/logs directory. [] If all is well, add the rest of the nodes.
-If there are problems, see Chapter 15, "Troubleshooting" on page 375.
+See Chapter 8, "Postinstallation Steps" on page 131. [] Completely configure and run a small cluster (such as 3 nodes).
+See Chapter 9, "Initial Setup of the Cluster" on page 141. [] Look for errors in the daemon log files in the /var/cluster/ha/logs directory. [] If all is well, add the rest of the nodes.
+If there are problems, see Chapter 15, "Troubleshooting" on page 381.

 [] Set up the filesystems.
-See Chapter 9, "Initial Setup of the Cluster" on page 139.
+See Chapter 9, "Initial Setup of the Cluster" on page 141.